3D-rendered coronavirus with spike proteins.

 It will be best to take paracetamol than anti-inflammatory drugs for pain relief since this aggravates the issue.
 However, if you are already taking anti-inflammatory drugs, then you can ask your doctor for advice.

 Apart from paracetamol, you can also take acetaminophen and Tylenol.
-Studies provide that anti-inflammatory drugs can be a risk factor for those with infectious illnesses.
-This is because it tends to lower the body's response in fighting the virus.
+Studies have shown that anti-inflammatory drugs can be a risk factor for those with infectious illnesses.
+This is because they tend to lower the body's response to fighting the virus.

 Coping With Stress